ocaml/odoc/notes/testable_examples.md

 ## Named code blocks

-In the new version of odoc code blocks can be annotated with a file name.
+In the new version of odoc, code blocks can be annotated with a file name.
 This file name is used by odoc to group related code blocks for extraction, and also to correctly annotate the markup for syntax highlighting.